threenary/threenary/README.md

 I enjoy learning from others and sharing my experiences with colleagues to grow together and domain the context we dive into.
 As I value collboration, I enjoy story telling as a way to share things I learn, read, and time to time I write reflections about challenges I faced, patterns I observe across different projects and teams I interacted with.

 - :seedling: __I’m currently working on getting beetter at__ Serverless, Trypescript, Architecture while staying always in touch with ☕Java☕
-- :goal_net: __I’m looking for__ opportunities to grow towards Data Engineering, Kafka and Data Streaming
+- :goal_net: __I’m eagerto grow__ in Event Driven Architectures, Kafka and Data Engineering
-- :construction_worker: __I’m open to collaborate__ on NGO and teaching / coaching projects
+- :construction_worker: __I’m open to collaborate__ on Green Projects
-- :sparkles: __Fun fact__ I've been blogging about travels for more than 10 years
+- :sparkles: __Fun fact__ I've been blogging about for more than 14 years

 ### 🎯 I’m experienced working with:
 [<img align="left" alt="Java" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@3.13.0/icons/java.svg" />][java]